Product number: 80450050012

 The fabric is back satin.

-In M-65, which is the successor to M-51, the material will be changed to cotton nylon.
+M-65, the successor to M-51, will be made of cotton nylon.

 The invention of nylon, the world's first synthetic fiber.

 Nylon was invented in the United States in 1935, and it wasn't until 1950 that nylon thread spread to various textile products.

 In other words, nylon existed in the era of M-51, which was adopted in 1951, but it was still a rare material.
 A nylon blend yarn was used.

 It's an interesting fact, given our perception that synthetic fabrics are very common.

 *As this product is a continuing product, the product number listed may differ from the product you purchased.